Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 A robust ZBR indicates the conservation of localized radical (spin half) character of a molecule.
 Such observation was made by \textcite{Frisenda2015} when attaching a polychlorotriphenylmethyl radical to a pair of Au leads, and stretching the junction in a MCBJ setup by 0.5 nm.
 The ZBR retained its width ($\approx 5$ mV), although the background conductance dropped ten times.

-An important feature of the differential conductance spectrum of open-shell molecules is the appearance of thresholds at finite bias, which are due to inelastic spin excitations \cite{Hirjibehedin2007,Gaudenzi2017,Osorio2009,Fock2012}.
-The finite-bias thresholds can be analyzed in external fields, supplied by the gate voltage and a magnetic field, which helps to determine the nature of the low-energy excitations of the open-shell system.
+An important feature of the differential conductance spectrum of open-shell molecules is the appearance of thresholds at finite bias, which are due to inelastic spin excitations \cite{Hirjibehedin2007,Gaudenzi2017,Osorio2010,Fock2012}.
+The finite-bias thresholds can be analyzed in external fields, supplied by the gate voltage and a magnetic field, which helps to determine the nature of the low-energy excitations of the open-shell system. { Unlike vibrational signals in IETS, the IETS features due to spin excitations are characterized by selection rules due to spin conservation (to the extent that spin-orbit interaction is weak).
+A remarkable consequence of the latter can be a suppression of zero-bias conductance, termed spin-blockade \cite{Romeike2007,Bruijckere2019}.
 Orbital degrees of freedom lead to similar steps in the differential conductance \cite{Kuegel2018}.

-Fundamental questions related to electronic correlations were studied using single open-shell molecules coupled to ferromagnetic \cite{Pasupathy2004, Fu2012} and superconducting leads \cite{Franke2011, Hatter2015}.
+} Fundamental questions related to electronic correlations were studied using single open-shell molecules coupled to ferromagnetic \cite{Pasupathy2004, Fu2012} and superconducting leads \cite{Franke2011, Hatter2015}.
 However, a thorough discussion of these works is beyond the scope of this review.